jondkinney/UAD-Hide-And-Seek-Script/readme.md

 # UAD Hide and Seek Script

-### Before running this script, save a detailed system profile to your Desktop
+### Before running this script, save a detailed system profile to your desktop

-* The `UADSystemProfile.txt` file is required to be exported to the Desktop for this script to know for which plugins you have valid authorizations.
+* The `UADSystemProfile.txt` file is required to be exported to the desktop for this script to know for which plugins you have valid authorizations.
   * You should re-export this file each time you upgrade the UAD software as it'll have new plugins in the list that this script can operate on.

 ![image](https://user-images.githubusercontent.com/4521/69005051-c391d680-08e1-11ea-8cf7-d85fa5af8fac.png)